JulHorn/image_diff_server/README.md

     3. "resultImageFolder": The folder in which the diff images will be saved.
 Default value is "./public/images/diff".
 It is encouraged to not change this value, because the images must be in the public folder for the UI.
     4. "jobHistoryFilePath": The path to where the information about the job history will be saved in the JSON format.
 If the file does not exist, it will be created.
 It contains all informations about the stored jobs, like the number of processed images, their percentual differences etc. Default value is "./data/metaInformation.json".
 3. "thresholds"
-    1. "maxPercentualImagePixelDifference": The maximum percentual pixel difference which is allowed before the image will be stored as "too different" and be accessible via api or UI.
+    1. "maxPercentualImagePixelDifference": The maximum percentual pixel difference, which is allowed before the image will be stored as "too different" and be accessible via api or UI.
 Default value is "0.15".
 Can be between 0 and 100.
-    2. "maxImageImageDistanceDifference": The maximum hamming distance which is allowed before the image will be stored as "too different" and be accessible via api or UI.
+    2. "maxImageImageDistanceDifference": The maximum hamming distance, which is allowed before the image will be stored as "too different" and be accessible via API or UI.
 Default value is "0.15".
 Can be beween 0 and 100.
 4. "options"
-    1. "autoCrop": The reference/new images will be cropped to avoid problems with images which only differ a little bit in size and thus will be automatically atted to the "too different" images (e.g. one image which has a little more whitespace on the upper side).
+    1. "autoCrop": The reference/new images will be cropped to avoid problems with images (e.g. one image which has a little more whitespace on the upper side).
 Default value is "false".
 Can be "true" or "false".

 ## API

-The program offers a small API which lets you access the server functionality directly without using the UI.
+The program offers a small API, which lets you access the server functionality directly without using the UI.
 The API is accessible via "http://127.0.0.1:xxxx/api", where xxxx is the configured port in the configuration file.
 E.g. "http://127.0.0.1:3000/api".
-Every response contains a job object which contains all information about the job which is currently being executed or the last executed job.
+Every response contains a job object, which contains all information about the currently/last executed job .
 An example of the job object can be found in the example section.

 ### Requests/Responses